jackiehjm/stx-docs/doc/source/node_management/kubernetes/node_interfaces/provisioning-sr-iov-interfaces-using-the-cli.rst

 #.
 Lock the host to which you will assign the label.

     .. note::
-       AIO-SX hosts do not need to be locked to assign an |SRIOV| interface to a data network.
+       AIO-SX hosts do not need to be locked to provision an |SRIOV|
+       interface and assign it to a data network.

     For example: